InceptionHuman: Controllable Prompt-to-NeRF for Photorealistic 3D Human Generation: Related work

-\paragraph{Diffusion models and NeRF.} A number of works have been developed to utilize 2D diffusion models with NeRF for 3D view synthesis.
-One application is to enhance the quality of few-shot NeRF reconstruction with augmented data when the training views are sparse \cite{deceptivenerf,diffusionerf,ssdnerf,gu2023nerfdiff,deng2023nerdi}.
-Another application is to utilize diffusion models and NeRF for conditional 3D generation~\cite{dreamfusion,lin2023magic3d,yu2023edit}.
-While successfully incorporating diffusion models into 3D reconstruction pipelines, existing works generally suffer from poor rendering quality due to inherent inter-view inconsistency, especially for articulated objects, like human bodies.
-Our work contributes a high-quality zero-shot framework that can generate consistent views for 3D humans. \paragraph{3D human/avatar generation.} The recent improvements in human pose estimation~\cite{mcnally2021evopose2d,raaj2019efficient,cao2017realtime} and mesh reconstruction~\cite{econ,joo2018total,xiu2022icon} have enabled the creation of detailed 3D realistic human~\cite{sherf,humannorm,eva3d,pifu} and cartoon-styled avatar~\cite{magicavatar,zeroavatar,avatarclip,dreamwaltz,dreamhuman}.
+{\textbf{3D human/avatar generation.}} The recent improvements in human pose estimation~\cite{mcnally2021evopose2d,raaj2019efficient,cao2017realtime} and mesh reconstruction~\cite{econ,joo2018total,xiu2022icon} have enabled the creation of detailed 3D realistic human~\cite{sherf,humannorm,eva3d,pifu} and cartoon-styled avatar~\cite{magicavatar,zeroavatar,avatarclip,dreamwaltz,dreamhuman}.
 In~\cite{sherf,zeroavatar,pifu}, 3D human/avatar can be constructed from a single image by extracting the representations in canonical space.
 EVA3D~\cite{eva3d} introduces a GAN-based framework and divides NeRFs into local parts to generate unconditional 3D human.
 DreamGaussian~\cite{dreamgaussian} enables general 3D subject generation by utilizing a 3D Gaussian Splatting model that converts 3D Gaussians into extracts textured meshes and applies a fine-tuning stage to enhance the details.
 Closer to our work, some recent studies have attempted to generate 3D human from a text-guided aspect.
 DreamWaltz~\cite{dreamwaltz} extracts pose priors from a SMPL~\cite{loper2023smpl} mesh input to generate cartoon-styled avatar.
 AvatarCLIP~\cite{avatarclip} incorporates SMPL and Neus~\cite{wang2021neus} for 3D human representations, leveraging CLIP as supervision to achieve zero-shot text-guided avatar generation.
-These methods, while successfully generate 3D human/avatar bodies, still have much room for improvement considering the rendering results.
-Also, none of the existing works accepts multiple controls as input, such as edges, style, depth, etc.
+These methods, while successfully generate 3D human/avatar bodies, still have much room for improvement.